FIC 486-VIP-IO2 Motherboard - Part 2

 Here's that pic again:

-In this part, I will do a few enhancements, try out the voltage regulator accessory and see how fast I can push it with the CPUs I have.
+In this part, I will do a few enhancements, try out the voltage regulator accessory and see how fast I can push it some different CPUs.

 External Battery Mod